h2oai/h2o-3/h2o-docs/src/product/automl.rst

 -  **Which models are trained in the AutoML process?**

-  The current version of AutoML trains and cross-validates a default Random Forest (DRF), an Extremely-Randomized Forest (XRT), a random grid of Gradient Boosting Machines (GBMs), a random grid of Deep Neural Nets, a fixed grid of GLMs, and then trains two Stacked Ensemble models.
+  The current version of AutoML trains and cross-validates a default Random Forest (DRF), an Extremely Randomized Forest (XRT), a random grid of Gradient Boosting Machines (GBMs), a random grid of Deep Neural Nets, a fixed grid of GLMs.
+AutoML then trains two Stacked Ensemble models.
 Particular algorithms (or groups of algorithms) can be switched off using the ``exclude_algos`` argument.
 This is useful if you already have some idea of the algorithms that will do well on your dataset.
 As a recommendation, if you have really wide or sparse data, you may consider skipping the tree-based algorithms (GBM, DRF).

   A list of the hyperparameters searched over for each algorithm in the AutoML process is included in the appendix below.
 More details about the hyperparamter ranges for the models will be added to the appendix at a later date.